Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

-Prior research guarantees that our parameter estimates are both consistent and unbiased \cite{TrainRevelt97mixedlogit, Train_Discrete_Book}. {It is often difficult to establish that a network-formation model is consistent and unbiased.
-For example, to the best of our knowledge, these properties have not been established for popular models such as SAOMs, LSMs, have not been established.} Shalizi and Rinaldo \cite{shalizi2013consistency} showed that projectivity\footnote{{A model is `projective' if one can recover the information from a subnetwork $A$ of a network $G$ from the information of any subnetwork $B$ of $G$ that is a superset of $A$ by applying a `projection mapping'.
+Prior research guarantees that our parameter estimates are both consistent and unbiased~\cite{TrainRevelt97mixedlogit, Train_Discrete_Book}.
+It is often difficult to establish that a network-formation model is consistent and unbiased.
+For example, to the best of our knowledge, these properties have not been established for popular models such as SAOMs and LSMs.
+Shalizi and Rinaldo~\cite{shalizi2013consistency} showed that projectivity\footnote{{A model is `projective' if one can recover the information from a subnetwork $A$ of a network $G$ from the information of any subnetwork $B$ of $G$ that is a superset of $A$ by applying a `projection mapping'.
 Intuitively, a projection mapping is a function that drops the `extra data'.}} is a sufficient condition for consistency for any distribution in the exponential family.
-They also showed that any ERGM with a sufficient statistic\footnote{The term `sufficient statistics' refers to a set of network statistics such that no other statistics provide additional information about the parameters of a model.}} that {is a function of the number of 3-cliques in a network} violates this condition.
-Consequently, it is very hard to establish consistency of ERGMs without making very strong assumptions.
+They also showed that any ERGM with a sufficient statistic\footnote{The term `sufficient statistics' refers to a set of network statistics such that no other statistics provide additional information about the parameters of a model.} that is a function of the number of 3-cliques in a network violates this condition.
+Projectivity is a sufficient condition but not a necessary condition, and there do exist consistency results for non-projective ERGMs~\cite{schweinberger2020exponential}.
+However, likelihood-based inference for non-projective ERGMs is computationally expensive.
+It is difficult to be precise about the maximum network size that is practical for likelihood-based inference.
+Typically, if a network has more than a few thousand nodes, it is difficult to do such inference without making simplifying assumptions.
+ERGMs have been used to study networks with {thousands of nodes (see, e.g., \cite{ babkin2020large, schmid2021generative})}, and recent advances promise the ability to use ERGMs to study even larger networks \cite{krivitsky2022ergm, schmid2017exponential}.
+Currently, to apply non-projective ERGMs to larger networks, it is necessary either to use inference methods with known problems (e.g., maximum pseudo-likelihood estimation (MPLE) methods).
+ERGMs seek to capture general features of network formation , and (despite their computational burden) they are useful for many applications, including for complex processes.
+In the present work, we focus on a relatively simple setting, and the RC is very effective for it.